alexiscn/fileball.app/_pages/terms.md

 ---

 **Last updated**
-June 7 2022
+Aug 24 2022

 > This document is intended to explain or clarify the services provided by Fileball, possible subsequent changes to the terms are also subject to this document.

 ## Terms of Service

-Thanks for using Filebal, your support directly sustains the development.
+Thanks for using Fileball, your support directly sustains the development.

 **Pricing**